vmware/differential-datalog/doc/profiling/profiling.md

 i.e., `Numbers`, must be arranged too.
 This arrangement must be indexed by the value of field `n` of the relation.
-Arranged relations in DDlog are described by **patterns**, e.g., `(Numbers{.n=_0}: Numbers)`, where numbered variables, e.g., `_0`, indicate one or more fields used to index the relation by.
+Arranged relations in DDlog are described by **patterns**, e.g., `(Numbers{.n=_0}: Numbers)`, where numbered variables, e.g., `_0`, indicate one or more fields used as the key to index the relation.

 ![Numbers relation arranged by n](size-numbers-1.png)

 The same relation may be arranged multiple times using different keys required by different join operations.
 For example, computing the Cartesian product of the `Numbers` relation with itself requires indexing the relation by an empty set of fields (a Cartesian product is a special case of the join operator with